L13/vscode-built-in-extensions/README.md

 ## How to use

 > **INFO**: It is recommended to disable every built-in extension which is not required instead of disabling its features.
-This is also a huge performance boost for Visual Studio Code.

 1. Open the command palette on macOS with `Cmd + Shift + P` or Windows/Linux with `Ctrl + Shift + P`.
 1. Search for the command `Disable Built-In Extension Features` and press `Enter`.